A predictive dialer can increase agent productivity by almost 300%.

 The predictive dialer was best for the campaign because:

 - Not a lot of personalization was required: Volunteers didn’t have to read up on the prospects’ background (since most of it was not available).
 They only had to follow the script and get them to answer the survey questions.

 - The prospect database was massive: Volunteers had to reach out to millions of people from the province in a limited period.
 Campaigners could not afford to waste the caller’s time waiting for the dial tone, invalid numbers, etc.

-Predictive dialers are perfect for teams working on campaigns prioritizing volume over personalization.
+A predictive dialer is perfect for teams working on campaigns prioritizing volume over personalization.
 This is especially true when you don’t have a lot of background on the prospect or have a straightforward call center script.

-Ideal use cases for predictive dialers are:
+Ideal use cases for a predictive dialer are: